Five categories of fake candidate detection tool

 How much should a hiring team expect to spend?

 An intake-verification extension for a team of five recruiters is typically in the low hundreds of dollars a month.
-Offer-stage ID verification is priced per check.
+Interview-stage proctors are usually per-interview or seat-based and run higher per-use.
+Offer-stage ID verification is priced per check ($2–$8).
 Background checks vary widely by package.
 The total fraud-protection spend for a small company should sit under $1,000/month and well under 1% of recruiting opex at most stages.

 What about AI-powered fraud detection?